Nikkei 225 Forecast for the Week Ahead

 To that end, an early barrier to a continuation higher may reside around the Fibonacci level at 20,365 which has given rise to price indecision in the past.
 While the zone is unlikely to make or break a stock rally on its own, its influence over price should not be ignored as it may present an attractive opportunity to reduce or increase exposure – depending on your directional bias.

-If bulls can retake the level confidently, subsequent resistance may come into play around the 200-day simple moving average but risks to the rally loom large, namely initial jobless claims from the United States due Thursday.
-As it stands, many analysts are expecting a meteoric rise in the number of claims, and understandably so.
+If bulls can retake the level confidently, subsequent resistance may come into play around the 200-day simple moving average but risks to the rally loom large and volatility remains a lingering threat.

 USD/JPY Targets February High Alongside Staggering Dow Jones Rally

-In the event the figure overshoots the already elevated expectations, risk appetite may vanish and send stocks plummeting once again.
+In the event coronavirus fears spark another bout of investor panic, risk appetite may vanish and send stocks plummeting once again.
 Should the Nikkei fall prey to such price action, early areas to watch exist at the 19,040, 18,220 and 16,105 levels – each of which coincides with a prior swing low.
 Together, they will look to buoy price and ward off a deeper retracement beneath the low tagged last week at 15,337.

 Since forecasting directional moves remains exceedingly difficult, traders can look to utilize the various technical levels as areas to reduce or increase exposure in accordance with their underlying bias.
 That being said, I am hesitant to suggest stocks will continue this parabolic recovery, a topic I discuss at length in my weekly stock market webinar.
 In the meantime, follow @PeterHanksFX on Twitter for updates.